 - You are independent.
 You become mature and more responsible that you make things work for you.

 Traveling the world makes one realize that it is a big world out there.
-Know more about the life of past and modern-day travelers on the upcoming second edition of the International Festival of Ibn Battuta happening on November 9-12, 2017 at the city of Tangier in Morocco.
+Know more about the life of past and modern-day travelers on the upcoming second edition of the International Festival of Ibn Battuta happening on November 9-12, 2017 in the city of Tangier in Morocco.

 Visit the event’s official site at https://ibnbattuta.ma/